 But there’s one species from our Gulf that even the savviest of foodies may be unfamiliar with: Lytechinus variegatus, a sea urchin, commonly found in shallow nearshore waters in the Gulf of Mexico.

 Yes, Gulf sea urchins (often called green or variegated sea urchins) aren’t much to look at.
 In fact, they’re quite a burden for divers who might step on them and get hurt by their spines.
 And for those reasons, many seafood fans would turn their nose up at sea urchin—if they were lucky enough to even find it on the menu.

 Truth is, sea urchin is delicious, and due to its scarcity and lack of seasonality, it’s become a Gulf seafood delicacy.
 But there simply aren’t enough urchins in the sea to make this dish a common offering at restaurants.

 Dr. Steve Watts and the University of Alabama at Birmingham are out to change all that, however.

-For the past decade and a half, Dr. Watts and his team at UAB’s Biology Department have been hard at work culturing Gulf sea urchins to meet a market demand for this tasty seafood treat.
+For nearly two decades now, Dr. Watts and his team at UAB’s Biology Department have been hard at work culturing Gulf sea urchins to meet a market demand for this tasty seafood treat.